Performing Basic Searches

 Selecting Your Search Scope

 The search scope defines where the system should perform the search.
 A default search scope is predefined based on your login, usually corresponding to your major field of study or some other criteria set up by the institution.
 However, you can change the scope of your search by selecting a search scope from the drop-down list as shown in the following example.

 The Selected Databases scope allows you to search remote databases that you have selected using the Find Databases feature.
 For information on selecting remote databases, see Selecting Databases.

-Using the Primo Central Search Scope
+Using the Central Discovery Index Search Scope